DillonSW/Capstone_Team_5/Documentation/Signoffs/Safety_System.md

 ^Source: https://topcoolingfan.com/what-is-cfm-and-how-to-calculate-cfm/

-To find the CFM you need the total volume of the machine is multiplied by how often the air would need to be swapped out over the course of an hour (ACH:).
-Since CFM is Cubic Feet per Minute, divide the value by 60 to find the CFM.
+To find the CFM you need the total volume of the machine is multiplied by how often the air would need to be swapped out over the course of an hour (ACH: Air Change per Hour).
+Since CFM is Cubic Feet per Minute, divide the value of ACH by 60 to find the CFM.

 Based on the current 3D model we have on solid works, there is a total of 4386.27 cubic inches or 2.538 cubic feet